-Suspension/Expulsion from another Educational Entity.
+1. Suspension/Expulsion from another Educational Entity.

-other colleges and universities of the term and circumstances of the student's non-academic disciplinary suspension or expulsion, if any.
+If the College suspends or expels a student for non-academic disciplinary purposes, the College shall record the suspension or expulsion in the student's educational record.
+Upon receipt of a written request signed by the student and subject to all applicable privacy laws, the College shall, in accordance with the student's request, inform other colleges and universities of the term and circumstances of the student's non-academic disciplinary suspension or expulsion, if any.
 The College reserves the right to refuse admission to any applicant during any period of time that the applicant is under a period of suspension or expulsion from another educational entity for non-academic disciplinary reasons.